digideskio/support-tools/mdb-wt/tour.md

 ### <a name="3.9"></a> 3.9 WiredTiger.wt and WiredTiger.turtle

-WiredTiger.wt is a record store containing metadata about the other record stores, such as MongoDB collections and indexes.
+WiredTiger.wt is a record store containing metadata about the other record stores .wt files, such as MongoDB collections and indexes.
 Here for example is the set of key/value pairs for a minimal installation:

     00001000: page recno=0 gen=1 msz=0xed5 entries=24 type=7(ROW_LEAF) flags=0x4(no0)
     0000101c: block sz=0x1000 cksum=0x36c389de flags=0x1(cksum)